qinqian/GCAP/README.md

 ======================

 1. estimate per sequence quality and library contamination by using 100k sampled reads(mapping by bowtie and bwa(not added yet))
-2. reads mapping and peaks calling on replicates all reads and 5M sampled reads(peak calling by hotspot and MACS2(not config yet), sampling by Picard DownSampling by probability(5M/total_reads), which seems to be strange, sampling will replaced by macs2 sample -n 5000000, macs2 needs to support pair end sampling)
+2. reads mapping and peaks calling on replicates all reads and 5M sampled reads(peak calling by hotspot and MACS2(added), sampling by Picard DownSampling by probability(5M/total_reads), which seems to be strange, sampling has been replaced by built-in python function, this is an option in conf file. set `picard sample path` would choose picard sampling, other situation would use built-in.
+Considering sampling from pair 1 for PE fastq or SE fastq files.
 3. For pair end data, 5' tags from each pair will be treated as single end for hotspot v3.
-4. peaks calling on combo of all reads and 5M sampled reads, Hotspot for 5M reads, Peaks for all reads, that is, use `b, d`.
+4. peaks calling on combo of all reads and 5M sampled readss, Hotspot for 5M reads, Peaks for all reads, that is, use `b, d`.
 5. estimate library complexity/redundancy by 5M reads(picard, Markduplicates)
-6. estimates SPOT score for 5M reads (Hotspot, a)
+6. estimates SPOT score for 5M reads (Hotspot, a), optional: MACS2 spot score
 7. estimate replicates consistency by
 	1. BigWiggle Correlation on 5M sampled data union hotspot(Hotspot, b, which is filtered to remove blacklist and outlier regions) by bigwiggle(bigWigCorrelate, merged by bedops -m)
     2. Overlap by hotspot(Hotspot, b) regions overlap from 5M reads(Intersection over Union regions, bedtools)